Aviation: Air traffic control

 Air traffic control (ATC) involves communication with aircraft to help maintain separation – that is, they ensure that aircraft are sufficiently far enough apart horizontally or vertically for no risk of collision.
-Controllers may co-ordinate position reports provided by pilots, or in high traffic areas (such as the United States) they may use radar to see aircraft positions.
+Controllers may co-ordinate position reports provided by pilots, or in high traffic areas they may use radar to see aircraft positions.

+Becoming an air traffic controller in the United States typically requires an associate or bachelor's degree from the Air Traffic Collegiate Training Initiative.
+The FAA also requires extensive training, along with medical examinations and background checks.
+Some controllers are required to work weekend, night, and holiday shifts.

 There are generally four different types of ATC: